Now accepting patients nationwide. Find care near you.

 Get Measurable Results

-What Causes Separated Abs
+What Causes DRA

 During pregnancy, connective tissue between the rectus abdominis muscles stretches to fit your baby (picture taffy being gently pulled apart), creating a gap.
 At the gym, DRA can be the result of overworking upper abdominals while undertraining deeper core muscles.